My long experience in management reform in the service industry led me to start my own company.

 Contribute to productivity improvement and work style reform in the service industry

+This is a reversal of the idea that instead of micromanaging frontline employees as robots, we should draw out the ingenuity of employees, motivate them by treating each one of them as a creator, and take advantage of the new "live services" generated on the customer frontlines.
 Furthermore, by utilizing ClipLine, it is possible to overwhelmingly reduce the difficulty of exporting services globally, which has been said to be difficult, let alone managing domestic outlets.
 Improving productivity and reforming work styles in the service industry, which has been the focus of much attention in recent years, is a theme right in the middle of our business.
+We will continue to strive to solve these issues with the support of our many clients, investors, executives, and employees.